Last updated April 29, 2021

 #4 A Cost-Effective Marketing Solution

 Let’s say you have 1000 people on your email list.
-Even if you have half that, can you imagine the costs of printing out 500 brochures compared to just assembling an email and hitting ‘Send?’
+Even if you have half of that, can you imagine the costs of printing out 500 brochures compared to just assembling an email and hitting ‘Send?’
 It’s virtually cost-free!

 #5 Exposure That Captures Sales